 - Terms of Reference

-- Evaluation design and methodology – more complete overview than in introduction
+- Evaluation design and methodology – more complete overview than in the introduction

 - List of persons interviewed

 Advice for using this method

 Consider presenting positive findings first and then listing the negative findings.
 Use terms such as “accomplishments,” “success,” or “on target” for positive findings and then “making progress,” “needs improvement,” or “things to work on” for less-than-positive findings (from Torres et al., 2005).

 Stetson, Valerie.
 (2008).
 Communicating and reporting on an evaluation: Guidelines and Tools.
 Catholic Relief Services and American Red Cross, Baltimore and Washington, USA.
 Download: http://www.crsprogramquality.org/storage/pubs/me/MEmodule_communicating.pdf

 Torres, Rosalie T., Hallie Preskill and Mary E. Piontek.
 (2005).
 Evaluation Strategies for Communicating and Reporting: Enhancing Learning in Organizations (Second Edition).
 University of Mexico.